rijulpoudel/codepath_prework/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+##App Brainstorming
+Instagram:
+- Can do all forms of texts,calls, messages or vms
+- Can upload carousels

+Facebook:
+- Has marketplace
+- A lot of users

+Duolingo
+- Great icons
+- Great UI

+#My idea:
+I’d like to build an app called "2gether," designed to support couples in long-distance relationships by fostering emotional closeness and shared experiences.
+The app will feature tools like virtual postcards, a time capsule for saving memories to be opened together, and a daily mood sync to help partners stay in tune with each other’s feelings.
+Additional features like a shared "Memory Lane" for tracking milestones, personalized soundscapes to create a shared ambiance, and fun virtual date ideas will make it easy for couples to stay connected and create lasting memories, no matter the distance.